Boeing F/A-18E/F Super Hornet: Indian Air Force

 In October 2016, India reportedly received three unsolicited bids, including one from Boeing for the Super Hornet, to replace its MiG-21 and MiG-27 aircraft.
 The aircraft is now competing with six others in a fresh tender, referred as MMRCA 2.0, for the procurement of 114 multi-role combat aircraft for the IAF.

 Indian Navy

 The Rafale was chosen over the Super Hornet due to their commonality with the Rafale aircraft operated by the Indian Air Force, as well as availability to integrate Indian origin systems into the aircraft.
 The aircraft would complement the existing fleet of Navy Mikoyan MiG-29K aircraft, to be later joined by the Indian built Twin Engine Deck Based Fighter.
-The aircraft would be operated on the Indian aircraft carriers INS Vikramaditya and INS Vikrant.
+The aircraft is to be operated on the Indian aircraft carriers INS Vikramaditya and INS Vikrant.

-The deal was officially signed with France on 28 April 2025.
+The order was officially signed with France on 28 April 2025.

 Poland

 During the 2010s, Poland sought to purchase 64 multirole combat aircraft from 2021 to replace the Polish Air Force's fleet of Sukhoi Su-22M4 ground attack aircraft and Mikoyan MiG-29 fighters.
 In November 2017, the Armament Inspectorate launched the acquisition process.
 On 22 December 2017, five entities expressed interest in participating in the market analysis phase of the procurement, referred to as "Harpia" (harpy eagle); they included Saab (Gripen NG), Lockheed Martin (F-35), Boeing (F/A-18), Leonardo (Eurofighter Typhoon) and Fights-On Logistics (second-hand F-16).
 On 28 May 2019, the Polish Defense Ministry formally requested to buy 32 F-35As.